Spatial-Regularization-Aware Dual-Branch Collaborative Inference for Training-Free OVSS in Remote Sensing Imagery: Related Work

-In contrast, some works explore fully training-free strategies using both CLIP and VFMs~\cite{Kang2024LaVG, Lan2024ProxyCLIP, Zhang2025CorrCLIP}.
-Specifically, CASS~\cite{Kim2025CASS} further proposes injecting features from DINO into the attention mechanism of CLIP to enhance object-level contextual consistency.
+In contrast, some works explore fully training-free strategies using both CLIP and VFMs~\cite{Kang2024LaVG, Lan2024ProxyCLIP, Zhang2025CorrCLIP, zhang2023personalize}.
+For instance, PI-CLIP~\cite{Wang2024PICLIP} generates high-quality prior information for segmentation by leveraging the zero-shot visual-text alignment capacity of CLIP.
+Similarly, VLG\_SAM~\cite{Yoon_2026_WACV} guides SAM via vision-language prompts for training-free segmentation.
+CASS~\cite{Kim2025CASS} further proposes injecting features from DINO into the attention mechanism of CLIP to enhance object-level contextual consistency.
 SegEarth-OV~\cite{Li2025SegEarth} improves FeatUp~\cite{Fu2024SimFeatUp} and introduces the independently pretrained SimFeatUp for post-processing.
 However, these methods often rely on ``one-way information injection" or ``shallow post-processing", and fail to achieve deep fusion between the two models.